doitintl/CloudBlaster/README.md

 * Install Maven

 ### Listing the assets
-* Edit `list-filter.properties`.
-You can add filters to specify assets that you don't want to list.
-(See the top of that file for detailed instructions.)
+* Edit `list-filter.yaml` (configurable).
+You can add filters to specify assets that you don't (See the top of that file for detailed instructions.)
 * Run `./lister.sh -p <GCP_PROJECT>`
    * (In `lister.sh`, Maven builds if needed, then executes `java com.doitintl.blaster.lister.Lister` .)
-   * The Lister outputs `assets-to-delete.txt`
+   * The Lister outputs `asset-list.txt` (configurable)
    * Note:
-       * If instead you just want to print, to standard output, a list of *all* GCP assets, whether or not of a type supported by Cloud Blaster, add the `-a` or `--print-all-assets` flag.
+       * If instead you   want to print  a list of *all* GCP assets, whether or not of a type supported by Cloud Blaster, add the `-n` flag.
 * Command line flags: Run `./lister.sh -h`
 ### Deleting listed assets
-* Review `assets-to-delete.txt` and remove lines for any assets that you do not want to delete.
+* Review `asset-list.txt` (or the other file you plan to use) and remove lines for any assets that you do not want to delete.
 * Run `./deleter.sh`
   * (In `deleter.sh`, Maven just builds if needed, then executes `com.doitintl.blaster.deleter.Deleter`.).
-  * The Deleter tries to delete the assets listed in `assets-to-delete.txt`.
+  * The Deleter tries to delete the assets listed in `asset-list.txt` (configurable).
 * Notes:
-  * You do not need to specify the project, as this is included in every asset path in  `assets-to-delete.txt`.
+  * You do not need to specify the project, as this is included in every asset path in `asset-list.txt`.
-  * Note that some assets cannot be deleted, such as attached Disks or the default GAE Service.
-   There is no harm in having them in `assets-to-delete.txt` -- you will just get an exception.
+  * Note that some assets cannot be deleted, such as attached Disks or the default GAE Service; or where permission is not available.
+There is no harm in having them in `asset-list.txt` -- you will just get an exception.
-  * For speed, deletion is executed concurrently, since it is slow and IO-bound.
+  * For speed, deletion is executed concurrently.
 * Command line flags: Run `./deleter.sh -h`

 ## Features